siavash119/qtchan/README.md

 ## a few keyboard commands and instructions
-* ctrl+l opens up the nav bar; you can type g or g/boardnum or /g/ or https://boards.4chan... etc
+* ctrl+l opens up the nav bar; you can type g or g/boardnum or /g/ or https://boards.4chan... etc.\
+g for first page, /g/ for catalogue, g/search to get catalogue and search
 * ctrl+w (ctrl+f4 on windows) or delete to close tab
 * ctrl+p opens settings-ctrl+tab ctrl+shift+tab, ctrl+1-4 to switch tabs
 * ctrl+f to search and filter